clayne/hacktical-c/README.md

 Some developers avoid extensions like the plague, some are happy to use them for everything and anything.
 I fall somewhere in the middle of the spectrum; comfortable with using extensions when there are no good standard alternatives, especially if they're supported by both `gcc` and `clang`.
 All of the extensions used in this book except nested functions (which is currently only supported by `gcc`) fall in that category.

 I can think of one feature, `hc_defer()`, which would currently be absolutely impossible to do without extensions.
 In other cases, alternative solutions are simply less convenient.

-## Donations
-If you would like to see this project succeed, all contributions are welcome.

-I've decided to release the book under an open license to benefit as many as possible, because I believe knowledge should be shared freely.
-But I also believe in compensation for creators; and the less economic pressure I have to deal with, the more time and energy I can put into the project.

-The repository is set up for sponsoring via Stripe and Liberapay, alternatively you may use BTC (bitcoin:18k7kMcvPSSSzQtJ6hY5xxCt5U5p45rbuh) or ETH (0x776001F33F6Fc07ce9FF70187D5c034DCb429811).

 ## Chapters
 The content is arranged to form a natural progression, where later chapters build on concepts that have already been introduced.
 That being said; feel free to skip around, just be prepared to backtrack to fill in blanks.